OSHA 10 Certification Online Free? 2026 Truth & Options

 Both online and in person OSHA 10 training cover the same curriculum and result in the same official DOL card.
 The best choice depends on your learning style, schedule, and budget.

 In Person Training provides a traditional classroom experience with a live instructor.
-This format is great for those who learn best through direct interaction, group discussions, and real time questions.
-The downsides are a rigid schedule (OSHA limits training to 7.5 hours per day) and a higher cost.
+This format is great for those who learn best through direct interaction and real time questions.
+The downsides are a rigid schedule and a higher cost.

 For busy individuals in the skilled trades, the convenience of online training is hard to beat.
 Platforms like SkillCat even let you complete training modules on a mobile app, making it possible to learn on the go.